skupperproject/skupper-example-ftp/README.md

 In the east namespace, use `skupper expose` to expose the FTP server on all linked sites.

+The port arguments below map exported port 2121 to target port
+21. (The redundant 21100-to-21100 mapping is there because the arguments must have correlated positions.)

 _**Console for east:**_

 ~~~ shell